 The Si chainsets are known for being stiff, and on the upper end of the range they become Si HollowGram, at which point they’re stiff and incredibly light.
 The bikes at the top of the tree come with the Cannondale HollowGram SiSL2 crankset, which retails at close to £1k on its own, so it’s a component of note with a claimed weight of 483g vs a Dura Ace version which comes in at 609g.

-Wheels are less uniform, with Cannondale using its own HollowGram options on some models, but speccing Mavic and Enve hoops where they better fit the overall package and price.
+Cannondale uses its own HollowGram wheels on some models, but speccing Mavic and Fulcrum hoops where they better fit the overall package and price.